fbpx

 Blood clots claim up to 100,000 lives annually in the United States, yet many of these deaths can be prevented with greater awareness and early intervention.
 Symptoms of blood clots can be mistaken for less serious conditions, leading to delayed diagnosis and treatment.
-Through these official proclamations, we take a significant step forward in spreading awareness and encouraging individuals to recognize the signs and seek timely medical care.
+Through these official proclamations, we take a step forward in spreading awareness and encouraging individuals to recognize the signs and seek timely medical care.

 NBCA extends its heartfelt appreciation to the advocates who ‘Did Their Part to Stop the Clot’ and helped make these proclamations a reality.
 Their dedication to raising awareness ensures that more people have access to life-saving information.